 If you choose to remove units of an ASIN that would be subject to long-term storage fees at the next inventory cleanup date, you won't be able to send us more units of that ASIN for three months after that date, unless your FBA inventory of that product falls below our projection of its sales for the next eight weeks.

 Three months after the inventory cleanup date: Restrictions based on removals are lifted at this point.
-For example, if you remove inventory before the September 15 inventory cleanup — between August 16 and 11:59 p.m.
-PT on September 14 — you’ll be able to send more units of that ASIN to fulfillment centers starting on December 15 (unless your ability to send units of that ASIN has been restricted for another reason).
+For example, if you remove inventory before the February 15 inventory cleanup — between January 16 and 11:59 p.m.
+(PT) on February 14 — you’ll be able to send more units of that ASIN to fulfillment centers starting on May 15 (unless your ability to send units of that ASIN has been restricted for another reason).

 Inventory level falls below sales projection: We base our projection of your sales of an ASIN for the next eight weeks on your average sales rate for that ASIN during the preceding 90 days.
 At any point that your inventory level for that ASIN falls below eight weeks of cover, the removal-based restriction is lifted and you can send more units to fulfillment centers.